 - Set goals alongside your client.
 Involve your client in the goal-setting process.
 Understand what your client wants from you and set expectations.
 This way, your client knows what to expect from the very beginning.

 - Sweat the small things.
 Return the phone call or email.
 Don’t miss client meetings.
 It’s important to remember that what seems small to you is probably huge to your clients.

 - Use a CRM tool.
 Customer relationship management tools can help you stay current on the information and interactions your firm has with your clients.

 Setting Communication Expectations Using Your Guidelines

-After you create communication guidelines for your firm, it’s time to use them when setting communication expectations with each new client.
+After you create law firm communication guidelines for you, it’s time to use them when setting communication expectations with each new client.
 In the very first meeting, outline what your client can expect from you.
 Answer questions such as:

 - Which communication channels will they receive communication from?

 - If a client has a question, what do they need to do to get an answer?

 - What are your office hours?

 Using Client Portals & Other Technology to Keep Client Communications Secure